audiopixel/pixelmixer/README.md

 ## Terminology ##

-A Clip is simply a shader wrapped in a object with additional timing, scaling, and input controls.
+A Clip is simply a Shader with additional timing, scaling, and input controls.
-Wrapping a shader in a clip allows us to play it back at any size and at any animation speed.
+Loading a Shader into a Clip allows us to play it back several times, at multiple sizes and animation speeds.

 A Pod is a way to group and mix Clips to be blended and positioned as one.
-Pods can then be mixed into other pods.
+Pods can then be blended into other Pods.
 Pods can also be represented many times over in many places.
 An example of this could be to take one Clip/Shader and display it in two different places, perhaps with the second instance mirrored or scaled.

 Once a Shader has been loaded into a Clip, it can be positioned in multiple places with a Pod, and then mixed into the main mix inside a Channel.